marcoboucas/mle-2020/README.md

 This is a coding environnement for recommender systems.
 It should be flexible enough to use it for other types of datasets, providing you put the data into the right format.

+See the **readme.ipynb** file for more information about my results about this coding challenge.

 ## Setup the environment

 Run the following commands in your development environment